ibm-cloud-docs/secure-enterprise/access-project.md

 # Assigning access to projects
 {: #access-project}

 Projects are controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
 As an administrator on a project, you can grant users access to view and edit projects, approve changes, and deploy or destroy configuration resources.
-Projects also requires authorization with other {{site.data.keyword.cloud_notm}} services in order for users to validate and deploy configurations.
+Projects also require authorization with other {{site.data.keyword.cloud_notm}} services in order for users to validate and deploy configurations.
 {: shortdesc}

 Assigning users access to projects is different than authorizing a project to deploy into an account.
 To authorize a project to deploy, you can use either a [trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project&interface=ui) or an [API key](/docs/secure-enterprise?topic=secure-enterprise-authorize-project&interface=ui).